Are there less women than men on the trails these days? Has it always been that way?

 These strategies are understood forwards but are implemented backward.

 You need to organize your races to be more appealing towards women by having categories and classes aimed towards women (strategy #3).

 Once you have a race that is appealing towards women, you need to teach and encourage more women to be better riders in order to inspire some of them to become those racers (strategy #2).

-Only after having women-friendly organization built-in, and group rides that teach women to become better riders, can you honestly market to them (strategy #1).
+Only after having women-friendly organization built-in can you honestly market to them (strategy #1).

 That last statement has some teeth to it — honestly market to them.

 Do not go into any of these strategies thinking that you can increase your women turnout with half-measures.

 These are long-term solutions have been proven to work, but only if you stay consistent to maintain their momentum over the duration of multiple seasons.

 Half-measures will destroy your turnout of women racers